Magical Matter Manipulation (colloquial: "modding") falls into three broadly defined classes, between which there can be significant overlap.

 〈Exit to lobby.〉

-Ryouko's eyes snapped open, and for a brief moment she was essentially paralyzed in her chair, staring up the girl looking down at her with profound confusion.
+Ryouko's eyes snapped open, and for a brief moment she was essentially paralyzed in her chair, staring up at the girl looking down at her with profound confusion.

 Steady, Clarisse counseled.
 Steady.
 It will all make sense in a moment.